 An RMP is not systematically required as part of the renewal application.
 Three scenarios are possible:

-- Where there are no new data in the Renewal dossier justifying changes to the latest approved RMP or no recommended update to the RMP to be implemented, no RMP should be included in section 1.8.2 of the Renewal dossier.
+- Where the MAH considers that there are no new data in the Renewal dossier justifying changes to the latest approved RMP or no recommended update to the RMP to be implemented, no RMP should be included in section 1.8.2 of the Renewal dossier.
 In this case, the MAH should specify this in the cover letter and provide a declaration in the clinical overview, confirming that the current approved RMP remains unchanged and applicable.

 - If an update of the RMP is proposed by the MAH as a consequence of data submitted with the Renewal application, section 1.8.2 should contain the updated RMP (‘clean’ version).
-In this case, a version of the RMP, highlighting the changes proposed by the MAH should be provided in Word format.
+In this case, in addition, a version of the RMP, highlighting the changes proposed by the MAH should be provided in Word format.

 - Where there is no RMP for the medicinal product, this should be stated in the cover letter.